launchdarkly/ld-relay/docs/configuration.md

 ### File section: `[OfflineMode]`

-This section can only be used if the [offline mode](https://docs.launchdarkly.com/home/advanced/relay-proxy/offline-mode) feature is enabled for your account.
+This section is only applicable if [offline mode](https://docs.launchdarkly.com/home/advanced/relay-proxy-enterprise/offline) is enabled for your account.

 Property in file         | Environment var            | Type   | Default | Description
 ------------------------ | -------------------------- | :----: | :------ | -----------